zzulueta/mslearn-ai-agents/Instructions/03-agent-custom-functions.md

 1. View the response.
 The agent may ask for your email address and a description of the issue.
 You can use any email address (for example, `alex@contoso.com`) and any issue description (for example `my computer won't start`)

-    When it has enough information, the agent should choose to use your funtion as required.
+    When it has enough information, the agent should choose to use your function as required.

 1. You can continue the conversation if you like.
 The thread is *stateful*, so it retains the conversation history - meaning that the agent has the full context for each response.
 Enter `quit` when you're done.
 1. Review the conversation messages that were retrieved from the thread, and the tickets that were generated.